mtgjson/mtgjson-website/docs/data-models/card-set/index.md

       content: Card (Set)
   - - meta
     - name: description
-      content: The Card (Set) Data Model describes the properties of a single card in a Set Data Modal
+      content: The Card (Set) Data Model describes the properties of a single card found in a Set.
   - - meta
     - property: og:description
-      content: The Card (Set) Data Model describes the properties of a single card in a Set Data Modal.
+      content: The Card (Set) Data Model describes the properties of a single card found in a Set.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, card, card set